 And Aaron shall bring the goat on which the LORD’S lot fell, and offer it as a sin offering.Leviticus 16:9

-Once burnt, the ashes were to be taken outside the camp.
+Once burnt, someone took the ashes outside the camp.

-Jesus was presented as a sin offering, once for all, to take away the sins of the world and nail those sins on the cross.
+Jesus presented Himself as a sin offering, taking away the world’s sins and nailing them on the cross.

 And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.Ephesians 5:2